ReDI-School/js-berlin-2021-spring/lesson10.md

 ### Object data type

-When working with Object data type, the order of the properties does not matter
+When working with the Object data type, the order of the properties does not matter

 ```js
 {name: "Anne", age: 34, height: 170}